 As a postdoc fellow, Dr. Guo joined the laboratory of Dr. Eileen White at Rutgers Cancer Institute of New Jersey and moved into the emerging fields of autophagy and cancer metabolism by using genetically engineered mouse models for human cancers and state-of-the-art metabolomics.
 She discovered that Ras activation upregulates autophagy and autophagy is required to maintain mitochondrial function to support Kras-driven lung tumor growth by recycling metabolites.

-Currently, Dr. Guo is a tenure-track Assistant Professor in the Division of Medical Oncology, Department of Medicine at the Robert Wood Johnson Medical School and a Resident Member at Rutgers Cancer Institute of New Jersey.
+Currently, Dr. Guo is a tenure-track Associate Professor in the Division of Medical Oncology, Department of Medicine at the Robert Wood Johnson Medical School and a Resident Member at Rutgers Cancer Institute of New Jersey.
 Her general research interests are to elucidate the molecular mechanisms of tumorigenesis and identify and target potential metabolic vulnerabilities in Ras-driven cancers to improve cancer therapy.
 She has been funded by National Institutes of Health (NIH).